Thomas Baynham of Noxon Park (c.1505-1587)

 In 1540 Thomas was admitted to the church of St. John the Baptist at Aston Ingham on the presentation of his mother Jane, widow of Sir Christopher who was Lord of Putley; he was admitted again on her presentation on 10th March 1544.

-He was rector there until his resignation 1548 when he was succeeded by Thomas Flaunders who was appointed on 18th February on the presentation of Cecily, widow of Sir George Baynham (Jane’s eldest son).
+He was rector there until his resignation in 1548 when he was succeeded by Thomas Flaunders who was appointed on 18th February on the presentation of Cecily, widow of Sir George Baynham (Jane’s eldest son).

-Together they had five children:
+Thomas and Mary had five children:

 Richard was their first child, but there is no baptism record for him.

+Cecily was their second child, but there is no baptism record for her either.
 On her father’s death she was a minor, so a bequest of £20 was placed in the guardianship of his trusty friends Christopher Aylway and George Partridge until Cecily reached the age of 21.

 Their third child, Thomas my eight times great-grandfather, was born in 1581 and baptised on 6th September in All Saints church at Newland as ‘Thomas Baynham son of Thomas Baynham of Noxon’.

-On his father’s death he too was a minor, so a bequest of £24 was placed in the guardianship of his father’s trusty friends Christopher Aylway and George Partridge until Thomas reached the age of 21.
+On his father’s death he too was a minor, so a bequest of £24 was placed in the guardianship of Christopher Aylway and George Partridge until Thomas reached the age of 21.
+This Thomas later became ‘Thomas Baynham, The Wire Drawer’.

+Christopher was the fourth child, but there is no baptism record for him.
 On his father’s death he too was a minor, so a bequest of £20 was to be held for him by his mother until Christopher reached the age of 21.

 Blanche, born in 1618 and baptised on 10th October 1618 as ‘Blanchia daughter of Christopher Baynham of Clearwell’.